 Havanese Golden Retriever Mix: Do You Like Pure Breed or Hybrid?

-Mixing dog breeds has been around for a long time, they are called designer breeds, or in somecases a mutt.
+Mixing dog breeds have been around for a long time, they are called designer breeds, or in some cases a mutt.

 Looking for information on the Havanese Golden Retriever mix?

 The Havanese Golden Retriever mix is very uncommon, and finding one will be difficult.
-Usually they are only available in rescues or unintentional litters.
+Usually, they are only available in rescues or unintentional litter.
 The result would be a very good dog though.
-You would have the smarts and gentle nature of the Golden Retriever and the spunky, family friendly joy of the Havanese.
+You would have the smarts and gentle nature of the Golden Retriever and the spunky, family-friendly joy of the Havanese.
 Not to mention that you would also get a hypoallergenic dog that didn’t shed (probably).

-The reason you won’t find many is because breeders like pure lines, and designer breeds take a long time to become more mainstream.
-The labrodoodle for example was seriously frowned upon in the early days, but now is almost seen as it’s own breed.
+The reason you won’t find many is that breeders like pure lines and designer breeds take a long time to become more mainstream.
+The labradoodle for example was seriously frowned upon in the early days but now is almost seen as its own breed.

 If the female is Havanese you would need to make sure you work with a vet because the birth canal may be too small depending on the size of the pups.

 Havanese Golden Retriever Mix is Super Rare